 A slot machine has no feelings.
 The amount of winnings it pays are dictated by the EPROM chip and the random number generator ("RNG") inside the machine.
 It doesn't consider whether someone has recently won or lost -- every spin of the reels is random.

+It's possible to influence your chances of winning at slots.
 When you press Spin, the RNG generates a random number (between one and a billion, for example) for each reel of the machine.
 Every number represents one of the symbols (the more numbers represent a symbol, the more it is "weighted" in the machine).

 The EPROM chip then determines whether you've won with the combination of symbols or not; the more winning combinations there are, and the more the player wins per winning combination, the higher the odds of winning and the payback of the machine.